Why do unions like the Buffalo Newspaper Guild matter?

 What is “seniority” and how does it affect Guild members?

-Seniority keeps personal feelings out of decisions, such as for scheduling in The News’ classified and inside circulation departments, as well as for part-time district managers.
+Seniority keeps personal feelings out of decisions, such as for scheduling and vacation requests in each of the Guild-represented departments.
 Seniority ensures fairness in decisions, such as in the event of layoffs.
 Seniority allows for current employees to be given preference in filling vacancies at The News.

 What is “jurisdiction” and why is it important?